|Unknown to most, except Mormons or Latter Day Saints, this quiet little town of Burlington, Wisconsin is not what it seems. While

 occult, these symbols are tools specifically used in wielding supernatural powers and in communicating their various

-may not 'know' the meanings, it in no way negates their significance.
-Manly P. Hall, one of the most influential occultist
+'know' the meanings, it in no way negates their significance.
+Manly P. Hall, one of the most influential occultist of the last

-of the last century, wrote this of symbols, "They are centers of a mighty force, figures pregnant with an awful powerâ€¦"
+century, wrote this of symbols, "They are centers of a mighty force, figures pregnant with an awful powerâ€¦" (Lectures on

 The Language of Runes